huynguy-db/arcion-docs/content/docs/sources/source-setup/SQLServer/realtime-replication/sqlserver-native-cdc.md

 #### `extractor`
 The CDC Extractor to use for real-time replication.

-To use SQL Server's native CDC functionality as the CDC Extractor, set `extractor` to `CDC`.
+To use SQL Server's native CDC functionality as the CDC Extractor, follow these steps:

+- Set `extractor` to `CDC`.
+- Follow the instructions in [Enable CDC in SQL Server](#enable-cdc-in-sql-server).

 #### `max-connections`
 The maximum number of connections Replicant uses to load data into the SQL Server system.